florinmano/asceds-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ASCEDS's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Lumache** (/lu'make/) is a Python library Developed by Florin Manolache at Carnegie Mellon University for interfacing certbot with InCommon SSL certificates, and automatically distributing them to the servers on the network.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This software assists with setting up an automatic SSL certificate distribution system for certificates which can be obtained from a provider offering an ACME interface.
+The system consists of:
+* a certificate manager which can get SSL certificates for wildcard hostnames in a set of domains, through certbot;
+* a set of clients getting automatic certificate renewal or simple manual reconfiguration of SANs; services depending on certificates are reconfigured/restarted automatically upon renewal;
+* a web interface for requesting certificates.

+ASCEDS is released under GPLv2 or any later version.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.